COPYRIGHT 2006 by Lisa Paul Streitfeld

 It is here, where humankind gains control over the dark energy known in space as the neutrino, and in the body as the kundalini, that the icon of the hieros gamos is being formed

-My fate of being propelled between the opposites (culture vs. counter-culture) was written in the stars: attending encounter groups from the age of five, childhood banishment to Reich’s Orgone Box in the basement of the family home and engaging in experimental therapies.
-Yet, my natal astrological chart also had my route of salvation clearly written across its cosmic map; I had to endure all this experimentation as a conscious destiny for all humanity.
-This reality seized me on January 23, 1997 when Halle Bop highlighted a most unusual configuration during my Solar Return.
+The reflection of the human evolution in cosmic symbols was illuminated for humanity on January 23, 1997 when Halle Bop highlighted a most unusual configuration during my Solar Return.
 What was required in this universal effort was a pioneering individual psyche consciously absorbing the universal conditions created in the collective psyche.
-This process guided me to a complete body awareness of the hieros gamos cosmology reflecting the double wave glyph of the constellation of Aquarius.
+This process was a complete body awareness of the hieros gamos cosmology reflecting the double wave glyph of the constellation of Aquarius.

 The pop culture has had a role to fulfill in preparing us for a massive cultural upheaval in which the opposites will potentially merge in equality, harmony and consciousness the world has not known since Atlantis, the last Age of Aquarius around 24,000 years ago.
 The Fifth Dimension gave us some hints in their 1960’s hit song, Age of Aquarius, which was written by an Aquarian.
 We got some glimpses of the androgynous being ruling an age of gender equality in the musical Hair where this song was celebrated on stage.